Note: I get commissions for purchases made through links in this post.

 As with virtually all electric start generators, there is a pull cord, recoil backup.
 You do not get a remote starter with these models.

 The other main reason to get one of these Champions is the fact that they are inverter generators.
-They produce just 59 decibels of sound from the standard distance of 23 feet.
+As to noise level, they produce just 59 decibels of sound from the standard distance of 23 feet.
 Champion says this is quiet enough to be able to hold a conversation nearby and still be heard without shouting.

-These generators are RV-ready and can also handle your more sensitive electronic devices and gadgets.
+These generators have an RV outlet so they are RV-ready and can also provide clean power to handle your more sensitive electronic devices and gadgets.
 Outlets include the following.

 - One 120V 30A RV (TT-30R)